-Rhode Island Hospital was named to the list of “50 Top Cardiovascular Hospitals 2018” by IBM Watson Health.
-Following a study that analyzed key performance areas, the hospital earned the distinction along with just two others in New England.
-Having now been honored four times, Rhode Island Hospital is the only hospital in the state in the rankings.
+Rhode Island Hospital was named to the list of “50 Top Cardiovascular Hospitals 2019” by IBM Watson Health.
+Selected based on a study that analyzed key performance metrics, including survival rates, complications, length of stay, cost, and readmission rates, the hospital earned the distinction along with just two others in New England.
+Rhode Island Hospital has now made this list five times and is the only hospital in the state in the rankings.

 Lifespan Cardiovascular Institute at Rhode Island Hospital has been given the Blue Cross Blue Shield Blue Distinction Center designation for cardiac care.
 Distinction centers are awarded based on expertise in delivering improved patient safety and better health outcomes.

 The Cardiothoracic Intensive Care Unit at Rhode Island Hospital earned the silver designation of the Beacon Award for Excellence by the American Association for Critical Care Nursing.
 It is one of only 42 cardiothoracic ICUs to achieve this level recognition.